Sexual abuse scandal in the Roman Catholic Archdiocese of Philadelphia: John P. Schmeer and Francis X. Trauger

-Reverend Robert L. Brennan
+Robert L. Brennan

 In June 1988, Brennan was named pastor of Saint Ignatius Parish in Yardley.
-Almost immediately Monsignor John C. Marine, then assistant pastor there, noticed Brennan kissing and hugging the boys; he also heard from other staff that some boys were spending the night with him.
+Almost immediately John C. Marine, then assistant pastor there, noticed Brennan kissing and hugging the boys; he also heard from other staff that some boys were spending the night with him.
 Brennan notified the diocese, but its officials, including Lynn.
 After a complaint from the mother of one boy, the archdiocese sent Brennan for an psychological evaluation in November 1988.
 Bevilacqua offered the boy's parents to pay for his counseling.

 After several months of treatment, Bevilacqua appointed Brennan as parochial administrator, then pastor, of St. Mary's Parish in Schwenksville.
 The new parish was not told about Brennan's background.
 In March 1991, seven fifth graders complained to their principal at the parish school about Brennan.
 The principal made a report that eventually reached Bevilacqua, who did nothing.
 In July 1992, after more complaints from school officials and parents, the archdiocese sent Brennan away again for evaluation.
 Lynn in November 1993 recommended that Brennan be assigned as assistant pastor at Resurrection of Our Lord Parish in Philadelphia.
 However, his therapists warned against him receiving a new pastoral position.

 Brennan remained at Resurrection for the next ten years, repeating all of his previous behaviors.
 The pastor of the parish refused to hear any complaints about him until 1996. when he finally met with Lynn.
 In 2004, Brennan was transferred to serve as chaplain at Camilla Hall, a retirement home for religious sisters in Malvern.

 In 2013, a lawsuit was filed by the parents of Sean McIlmail, who had said that Brennan molested him between 1998 and 2001, starting when he was 11, while Brennan served at Resurrection of Our Lord.
 Criminal charges which were filed against Brennan prior to the lawsuit were dropped after McIlmail committed suicide in 2013 at the age of 26.
 On June 25, 2018, it was announced that the Philadelphia Archdiocese agreed to settle the lawsuit.
 The exact sum of the lawsuit's settlement remained undisclosed, but nevertheless was reported to be the largest sex abuse settlement in the history of the archdiocese.
 On September 5, 2019, Brennan was arrested at his home in Maryland after being indicted on four counts of lying to the FBI about molesting McIlmail.